WyriHaximus/PhergieUrl/README.md

             // or

-            'shortenTimeout' => 15 // If after this amount of seconds no url shortner has come up with a short URL the normal URL will be used.
-(Not in effect when there are no shortners listening.)
+            'shortenTimeout' => 15 // If after this amount of seconds no url shortener has come up with a short URL the normal URL will be used.
+(Not in effect when there are no shorteners listening.)

         )),